GabrielH-02/Harmony-Haven-Hotels/README.md

 ## Languages and Resources

-* [HTML5](https://html.spec.whatwg.org/multipage/)- Markup language which makes up the content of the site.
+* [HTML5](https://html.spec.whatwg.org/multipage/)  -Markup language which makes up the content of the site.
-* [CSS3](https://www.w3.org/TR/css-2022/)- Used to style the whole site.
+* [CSS3](https://www.w3.org/TR/css-2022/)   -Used to style the whole site.
-* [FontAwesome](https://fontawesome.com/)-Linked for all icons used on the site
+* [FontAwesome](https://fontawesome.com/)   -Linked for all icons used on the site
-* [Google Fonts](https://fonts.google.com/)-Source of the site’s fonts.
+* [Google Fonts](https://fonts.google.com/) -Source of the site’s fonts.
-* [GitHub](https://github.com/)-Repository for the site’s code.
+* [GitHub](https://github.com/) -Repository for the site’s code.
-* [Codeanywhere](https://www.codecademy.com/)-IDE used to write the site.
+* [Codeanywhere](https://www.codecademy.com/)   -IDE used to write the site.
-* [HTML Validator](https://validator.w3.org/)-Used to check and validate the HTML code used in the site.
+* [HTML Validator](https://validator.w3.org/)   -Used to check and validate the HTML code used in the site.
-* [CSS Validator](https://jigsaw.w3.org/css-validator/)-Used to check and validate the CSS code used in the site.
+* [CSS Validator](https://jigsaw.w3.org/css-validator/) -Used to check and validate the CSS code used in the site.

 ## Testing